cdk8s-team/cdk8s-core/NOTES.md

 > Propagation of stack-level tags to resources, including automatically created tags, can vary by resource.
 For example, tags aren't propagated to Amazon EBS volumes that are created from block device mappings.

 ### AWS CloudFormation

 - should provide a way to query resource attributes without defining a stack output.

+### CDKTF

+terraform state show 'address' doesn't have a JSON formatting option!

+terraform doesn't have a command to install providers (?)

+terraform state JSON format differs between backends...?

+cdktf should download a state snapshot and store in cdktf.out so that automation running afterwards can consume the deployment information

 ### AWS SDK V3